 Stepford Smiler: Ally has aspects of this; she keeps her anxieties to herself to remain strong and at times forces smiles.
 Part of the story of the comic is Lisa gaining Ally's trust so that she can get to the 'human under the mask.'

-Stupid Sexy Friend: Anne reading Lisa's bibliography of self-staring kinky erotica served as a good way to explore her attraction towards BDSM, but also, to Anne's annoyance, a good way to explore an attraction towards Lisa.
+Stupid Sexy Friend: Anne reading Lisa's bibliography of self-starring kinky erotica served as a good way to explore her attraction towards BDSM, but also, to Anne's annoyance, a good way to explore an attraction towards Lisa.

 Tan Lines: As embarrassing as possible; Lisa visits the beach only to notice everyone is staring at her.
 She discovers that she has tan lines from her previous rope suspension session with Ally.
 Including lines left from a gag.
 Poor girl.